-The County must prepare a permanent electors register of residents who are eligible to vote in the election.
+The County must prepare a Permanent Electors Register of residents who are eligible to vote in the election.
 This information will be provided by Elections Alberta who already collects the information for purposes of a Provincial election.

-Electors who have already registered on the Elections Alberta register only need to produce valid identification to vote on Election Day.
+Electors who have already registered on the Permanent Electors Register must still produce valid identification to vote on Election Day.

-Electors who have not registered on the Elections Alberta register may vote if they produce valid identification and complete an Elector Register form at the Voting Station.
-The Elector Register form will be used to update the Elections Alberta register after Election Day.
+Electors who have not registered on the Permanent Electors Register may vote if they produce valid identification and complete an Elector Register form at the Voting Station.
+The Elector Register form will be used to update the Permanent Electors Register after Election Day.